lsantoss/POC.ServerASMX/README.md

 > Cannot use interfaces as return type

-> Return classes must contain an empty constructor (for self-realization)
+> Return classes must contain an empty constructor

 ---